borodayev/mongoose-history-diff/README.md

 }
 ```

 **Important!** Plugin creates diffs on a `preSave` mongoose hook.
-That's why all methods which directly operates with MongoDB won't call creating diff.
+That's why all methods which directly operates with MongoDB won't invoke creating diff.
+Also, plugin increment `versionKey` in your collection after any modification.

 Diffs are represented as one or more change records.
 Change records have the following structure: